 There are about 15 billion mobile phones in the world, and this number continues to rise with the release of new models.
 As a result, disposal of mobile phones has increased significantly over the years.
 These devices have a serious impact on the environment, so it’s important you dispose of mobile phones safely.

 Recycling mobile phones is the best option to protect human and environmental health.
 However, not everyone understands how to dispose of and recycle mobile phones properly.
 Find out everything you need to know about mobile phone disposal and recycling with these answers to your frequently asked questions.

 Who invented the mobile phone?

-Martin Cooper of Motorola developed the first-ever handheld mobile phone in 1973.
-The phones, now referred to as zero generation mobile phones, weighed over a kilogram, and they connected over Bell’s AMPS.
+The Motorola phones – now referred to as zero generation mobile phones – weighed more than a kilogram, and they connected over Bell’s AMPS.
 Since then, mobile phones have received thousands of developments to get to where they are today.
-As of 2012, there were 250 000 active mobile phone patents.
-This number has increased since then as more manufacturers enter the industry, and now there’s estimated to be more than five million patents.
+More manufacturers have entered the industry and now there’s estimated to be more than five million active mobile phone patents.

 What are mobile phones made of?

 The three main materials mobile phones are made from are glass, plastic, and metal.
 However, there are various metals inside your mobile phone that make up the electrical components that keep it running.
 It varies between models but generally a smartphone is made up of:

 - Plastic – 22.99%

 - Aluminium – 14.17%

 - Lead – 6.3%